Usbac/wolff/README.md

 * **Extension**: An useful and descriptive extension system which gives you more control over your site.

-* **Library**: A library system for making your own libraries inside Wolff and use them freely.

 * **Language**: For managing multiple languages easily and quickly.

 And more...